 Men’s Vintage Casual Basics- Shirt and Pants

 Most men have a dress shirt and pair of dress trousers in their closet.
 This is the base for vintage menswear too.
 The difference is in the cut of the clothes and the accessories.
 1920s to early 1950s pants were wide leg and high waisted.
 Wearing a pair of these pants will instantly take you back to the mid-century.
 You can wear classic fit trousers for a mid 1950s style and even slim fit trousers will give a ’60s look.

 Next, add a dress shirt or sports shirt.
 I look for shirts with wide collars for the most vintage look and leave the top unbuttoned for a semi-casual statement.
 Consider bold colors and patterns, shirts with one or two chest pockets, and a loose (not slim) fit.
 Always wear them tucked in with high waist pants and a simple leather belt.
 You could also wear suspenders instead of a belt for another retro look on trend now.
 The button on suspenders are best, but snap on will be easier to find.

 The Vintage T-Shirt

 What if you don’t own a dress shirt and trousers?
 What then?
-Well, thankfully there is always a T-shirt.
+Well thankfully, there is always a T-shirt.
 T-shirts came into fashion in the 1940s.
 Prior to that, they were an underwear item only.
-Men started to wear them at home without a shirt over it and the trend caught on.
+Men started to wear them at home without a shirt over them and the trend caught on.
 Colors expanded away from just white.
 Striped T-shirts were the most popular because they looked nautical and sailor-ish, and dressing like a fisherman had been trendy since the turn of the century.
-The look never left vintage men’s summer fashion including the 1960s when the mod’s revived it.
+The look never left vintage men’s summer fashion, even in 1960s when the mods revived it.